wilsonz177/bluetooth-rgb-light/README.md

 # bluetooth-rgb-light
-A Bluetooth Lamp made with a RedBear Duo, controlled via a webapp built with PhoneGap/Cordova
+A Bluetooth Lamp made with a RedBear Duo, controlled via a mobile app built with PhoneGap/Cordova The mobile phone app used to control the lamp can be used to make adjustments to all the features described below.
+For example, it can instantly change the lamp's color, set alarms and timers for when the lamp should turn on or off, etc.

 ### The lamp has the following features:
 * Turn the light on/off (the lamp will fade, meaning the lamp will get dimmer as it turns off or get brighter as it turns on